yeshua453/website/docs/guides/python/getting-started.md

 )
 ```

-`page.update()` is smart enough to send only the changes made since its last call, so you can add a couple of new controls to the page, remove some of them, change other controls' properties and then call `page.Update()` to do a batched update, for example:
+`page.update()` is smart enough to send only the changes made since its last call, so you can add a couple of new controls to the page, remove some of them, change other controls' properties and then call `page.update()` to do a batched update, for example:

 ```python
 for i in range(10):